Azure/azure-marketplace-management-extras/applications/README.md

 4. It will also need to handle different types of [Event triggers](https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/publish-notifications#event-triggers) which include a combination of event types (e.g. PUT, PATCH, DELETE) and provisioning states (e.g. Accepted, Succeeded, Failed).

 5. If the provisioning state is "Succeeded", the function app will obtain the application ID from the payload and send an API call to obtain additional information about the deployment.
 This information includes data such as the name given by the customer, the input parameters or the output values of the deployment.
+It will also save the managed app "subscription id" and "resource group name" into Azure storage table if event type is "PUT".
+This information will be used for "PolicyStates" function app.

+5. If the provisioning state is "Deleted" and event type is "DELETE", the function app will delete the entity about manage app.

 ## Function configuration